 THE MORRIS AND AUSTIN MINIS

 The XC9003 project, subsequently renamed ADO (for “Austin Design Office”) 15, proceeded very quickly.
 The first prototype was running by the early summer of 1957, less than three months after the project’s inception.
 In July, Leonard Lord drove the prototype and gave Issigonis his approval.

 Preparing the ADO15 for production was brisk but troublesome.
-Despite the familiar engine, it was new territory for BMC.
+Despite the familiar engine, the project was new territory for BMC.
 Issigonis’s contentious relationship with the production engineers only made things worse; he strenuously resisted any compromise of his design.
 The production car remained remarkably true to his vision, but emerged with a variety of serious flaws that would later cost BMC dearly.
-Pilot production began in early April 1959 and the new car met the press in mid-August, going on sale August 26.
+Pilot production began in early April 1959, and the new car met the press in mid-August, going on sale August 26.

 "WIZARDRY ON WHEELS"

 Regardless of what badge it wore, the Mini quickly won favor with the motoring press.
 Most automotive journalists of the time believed strongly that bread-and-butter cars should be smaller, more sophisticated, and more fun to drive; the Mini was all three.
 Its arrival was almost as much of a sensation as the debut of the Jaguar XK120 had been 11 years earlier.
 While none of the Mini’s individual features was entirely new (save for its tiny wheels), it was a remarkable package.
 Even its size was a shock — it was not as tiny as the bubblecars, but it was a good deal smaller than any British family car of the time.